DataHighway-DHX/documentation/docs/whitepaper.md

   * Bob uploads PEM file TLS and CA Certificates (including those for the routing profile) to enable TLS in the M2M “Applications” section called “TLS Certificates” for the connection between the Supernode (MXProtocol Server that’s based on LoRa Server) and the Application Server (LoRa App Server)
   * Bob configures the M2M “Service Profile” section to connect his organisation to the “home” Supernode.
 He toggles enabling the attachment of metadata to uplink packets processed by his Gateways (i.e. geolocation).
 He also toggles allowing the Supernode to geolocate all his Sensors and Gateways to support roaming
   * Bob configures the M2M “Applications” section to associate the Sensors in his Service Profile with real-world applications including: Watersport Tourism and Flower Garden Photography Tourism.
-  * Bob configures in the M2M “Applications” section under "HTTP Integration Headers" an endpoint URL of a Data Service (including associated HTTP headers for authorization) so that uplink data packets received in the current session by the Supernode (LoRa App Server) from Sensors may be automatically forwarded in JSON format by HTTP POST request and then parsed, stored, and served to authorised Data Buyers from the <a href="https://datahighway.com" target="_blank" class="pretty-link-colored">Datahighway.com</a>.
-He uses <a href="http://mockbin.org" target="_blank" class="pretty-link-colored">http://mockbin.org</a> or <a href="https://requestloggerbin.herokuapp.com" target="_blank" class="pretty-link-colored">https://requestloggerbin.herokuapp.com</a> to preview the data.
+  * Bob configures in the M2M “Applications” section under "HTTP Integration Headers" an endpoint URL of a Data Service (including associated HTTP headers for authorization) so that uplink data packets received in the current session by the Supernode (LoRa App Server) from Sensors may be automatically forwarded in JSON format by HTTP POST request and then parsed, stored, and served to authorised Data Buyers from the DataHighway.
+He uses Mockbin <a href="#reference-1d41a4" class="pretty-link-colored">[1d41a4]</a>
+ and Request Logger Bin <a href="#reference-92e7f1" class="pretty-link-colored">[92e7f1]</a> to preview the data.
   * Bob configures in the M2M “Multicast Groups” section by adding Fixed Weather Unit #1 and Fixed Weather Unit #2 (that each comprise of Sensors from a Service Profile and Application) to a new Multicast Group, and configures the Multicast address, the session and application session keys, the frame counter, data rate and frequency to transmit the Multicast frames, chooses the Multicast Group Type to schedule Multicast frames from the Supernode only during daylight hours
   * Bob finds the following M2M Wallets sections most useful for monitoring his Sensors and Gateways:
     * “Devices” section, where it lists each device, its Device EUI, GPS map location, activation status, battery level, last online status, downlink queue list and confirmation status, frames, device data collected (collect from devices via Websockets API), and firmware details.